The principles outlined in the section on Income determination also apply for deductible costs.

 Generally, interest expense is fully tax deductible up to the amount of interest income.
 Thereafter, excess interest expense is deductible at up to 30% of the gross EBITDA (interest deduction capacity) relevant for tax purposes (before 2019, reference had to be made to EBITDA as reported in the financial statements).
 Gross operating margin is defined as the difference between operating revenues and expenses excluding depreciation of tangible and intangible assets and charges for leased assets based on their tax value.

-Net interest expense in excess of the yearly limitation is carried forward in the following five fiscal years (before 2019 indefinitely).
-Hence, net interest expense not deducted in previous years can be deducted in the future five fiscal years as long as total interest in that year does not exceed 30% of gross operating margin.
+Net interest expense in excess of the yearly limitation is carried forward in the following fiscal years.
+Hence, net interest expense not deducted in previous years can be deducted in the future fiscal years as long as total interest in that year does not exceed 30% of gross operating margin.
 If net interest expense is lower than the annual limit (i.e. 30% of gross operating margin), this difference can be carried over to increase the company’s interest deduction capacity in the future five years.

 Starting from 2019, interest income exceeding interest expenses can be carried forward to offset future interest expenses in any following FYs.